-The group’s main passion is exploring the role of plucked instruments in the improvisatory art of basso continuo and as accompaniment to other instruments.
-Continuo Collective members Samantha Cohen and Geoffrey Morris collaborate with guest artists to perform music from the early 17th century through to the 19th and 20th centuries.
+The have a passion for exploring the role of plucked instruments in the improvisatory art of basso continuo and as accompaniment to other instruments.

-Presented by Melbourne Recital Centre and Continuo Collective
+Presented by Melbourne Recital Centre & Continuo Collective

 This production is part of the following series:

 Now in its seventh year, Melbourne Recital Centre’s Local Heroes series brings together Melbourne’s best artists in a year-long festival of chamber music.